-The rest of this paper is structured as follows; Section 2 explains the definitions and sources of the main variables; Section 3 explains the empirical approach and identification strategy; In Section 4, we explore the effect of genetic distance on variation in preferences and behaviors; Section 5 concludes.
+The rest of this paper is structured as follows; Section 2 explains the definitions and sources of the main variables; Section 3 explains the empirical approach and identification strategy; Section 4 shows the empirical results; Section 5 concludes.

 2. Data and Variables